Too Much Sex in a Short Time Can Give You Urinary Tract Infections

 Urinary tract infection (UTI).

-Don't freak out though, it happens to a lot of women.
-Experts even have a colloquial name for it: Honeymoon cystitis.
+Don't freak out though, it happens to a lot of women and there are many ways to treat them, from this private urologist to home remedies.
+Experts even have a colloquial name for it: Honeymoon cystitis

 "The urethra—the tube that goes from outside up into the bladder—is literally right next to the vagina," says ob-gyn Mary Jane Minkin, M.D., clinical professor at the Yale School of Medicine.
 When you have sex, bacteria from the vagina can get rubbed into the urethra, where it travels up to the bladder.
 So when you have a lot of sex in a short period of time, it makes you more susceptible to these infections.